go-component/markdown-proc/README.md

 # markdown-proc
-A additional processing for markdown
+A additional processing for markdown.